-And that’s why Barney & Barney is sold on employee benefits.
+And that’s why Barney & Barney is sold on employee benefits and healthcare.
 About half of the agency’s revenue comes from employee benefits, and 70 percent of that is tied to healthcare specifically, Pynes said.

 Some of the investments Barney & Barney is making is in retirement services, compensation consulting, and two years ago the agency invested in enrollment and customer support by acquiring a small firm, Virtual Cosourcing Solutions in Orange County.
 VCS specializes in enrollment and retention services primarily for the insurance carrier industry.